matthayes/anki_cloze_anything/README.md

 #### Create Missing Cards

 This basically just makes sure the Cloze field is in sync with the corresponding fields responsible for card generation.
 For example, if `ExpressionCloze` has `((c1::Ik)) ((c2::heb)) ((c3::honger)).` then this would ensure `ExpressionCloze1`, `ExpressionCloze2`, and `ExpressionCloze3` are each filled in with a `1`.
 But `ExpressionCloze4` would be made blank, if it exists.
 This action isn't generally necessary to use while using the plugin because the plugin ensures that these fields are updated as you change content.
-But if something goes wrong or if you edit notes before using the plugin, this can be used to fix up the fields to be in sync.
+But if you do an import or if you edit notes before using the plugin, this can be used to fix up the fields to be in sync.

 ## Pros and Cons